 Here's what you'll study

-The highly respected Maxwell School of Citizenship and Public Affairs of Syracuse University offers the oldest academic training program of its kind in the United States.
-Since its establishment in 1924, the Maxwell School and its distinguished faculty have greatly influenced the growth and development of public administration.
-More than 6,000 Maxwell School alumni worldwide work in all levels of government, nonprofit agencies, private firms, and colleges and universities.
+Since its establishment in 1924, the Maxwell School and its distinguished faculty have greatly influenced the growth and development of public administration, policy and international affairs.
+More than 8,000 Maxwell School alumni worldwide work in all levels of government, nonprofit agencies, private firms and colleges and universities.

-You may obtain the J.D. and M.P.A. or the J.D. and M.A. in three years instead of the four necessary to earn both degrees independently.
+You may obtain the J.D. and M.P.A. or the J.D. and MAIR in three years instead of the four necessary to earn both degrees independently.

 Here's what you need to know

 The College of Law is the primary school for students enrolled in a joint degree program at Syracuse University.
 For a joint degree in Public Administration, you will earn 72 law credits plus 25 approved M.P.A. credits.
 For International Relations, the credits required are 72 law credits plus 28 approved Maxwell School credits.
 Most joint degree programs may be completed in three years (six semesters) and, potentially, one summer.
 In all cases, both programs must be completed within four years.

 Students seeking dual degrees must apply to both programs separately, and admission to the College of Law does not guarantee admission to other graduate programs.
 Students are required to complete their first year of study at the College of Law and candidates for joint degree programs must obtain advance approval from the College of Law.
 The specific number of credits required for non-law graduate programs may vary depending on each student’s previous academic background in the subject area.